 Students must ensure that they can always receive communications from KYCOM.
-To this end, KYCOM students are responsible for ensuring that the KYCOM Office of Student Affairs has their current address, phone number(s), and emergency contact information on file.
+To this end, KYCOM students are responsible for ensuring that the KYCOM Office of Student Affairs has their current address, phone number(s), and emergency contact information for at least two individuals on file.
 Furthermore, KYCOM students must maintain the active operation of their University student email accounts and should respond promptly to communication from the University and KYCOM administration, faculty, and staff.